The Elements: Fire: Aftermath

 Within a few days of the "Fire" session, a building across the street from the studio burned down.
 Wilson was frightened that the recording may have caused the fire, as well as others around Los Angeles, and decided to keep the track unreleased.
 Siegel quoted Wilson, "I don’t have to do a big scary fire like that.
 I can do a candle and it's still fire.
 That would have been a really bad vibration to let out on the world, that Chicago fire.
 The next one is going to be a candle."
 Anderle later told journalist Paul Williams, "after we all laughed at him, as we normally did in these situations, he went ahead and destroyed the tape.
 Completely.
 Eliminated it, never to be heard again.
 That basically destroyed 'Elements.' ...
 That was the first sign that we were going to have problems on this album."

 The story of the "Fire" session was first reported in Siegel's 1967 memoir, "Goodbye Surfing, Hello God!", and subsequently became a much-mythologized part of the album's history.
 Another story involves Wilson attempting to set fire to the tapes only to find that they refuse to ignite, which further frightens him.
 Wilson falsely claimed in interviews to have destroyed the tapes and later said that the track was one of the principal reasons that Smile was never finished.
 He told Rolling Stone: "We thought maybe it was witchcraft or something.
 We didn't know what we were into.
 So we decided not to finish the project. ...
 I was getting too fancy and arty and doing things that were just not Beach Boys at all.
 They were made for me."

 In 1967, the band reworked the piece as "Fall Breaks and Back to Winter (W. Woodpecker Symphony)", which featured the melody from "Fire" in the form of wordless vocals.
 Wilson said of this version, "That was sort of a song about a cold winter scene.
 We tried to paint a picture of winter and then spring, late summer, and then broke into winter."
 It was released in September as the third track on Smiley Smile.

 On a 1978 Robert W. Morgan Special of the Week radio program, Dennis recalled how he had recently played the "Fire" tape for Brian, and that a day later, an electrical fire broke out at the Record Plant in Los Angeles, destroying the Studio C room.
-In 1983, Jim Gordon, the session drummer who played on the recording, murdered his mother during a psychotic episode.
 The 1985 documentary The Beach Boys: An American Band featured some previously unreleased music by the band, including an excerpt of "Fire".